gerbenzaagsma/gerbenzaagsma.github.io/_pages/talks.md

 ## 2024
 ---

-- 6-7 November 2024, 'Digitising European minority heritage: the case of Yiddish', [International Conference European Cultural Memory in its Digitalization - Inventing Cultural Memory in the 21st Century?](https://juedischestudien.uni-graz.at/de/neuigkeiten/international-conference-european-cultural-memory-in-its-digitalization/) (University of Graz).
+- 6-7 November 2024, 'Digitising European Minority Heritage: The Case of Yiddish', [International Conference European Cultural Memory in its Digitalization - Inventing Cultural Memory in the 21st Century?](https://juedischestudien.uni-graz.at/de/neuigkeiten/international-conference-european-cultural-memory-in-its-digitalization/) (University of Graz).
 - 23-25 October 2024, 'Facing the History Machine: Towards Histories of Digital History', [Revolutionary, disruptive, or just repeating itself?
 Tracing the History of Digital History](https://dhdhi.hypotheses.org/8726) (German Historical Institute, Paris).
 - 9-11 October 2024, 'Framing Histories of Digital History', part of panel _Histories of Digital History: An Integral Part of the History of the Humanities?_, [Making of the Humanities XI](https://www.historyofhumanities.org/upcoming-meetings/the-making-of-the-humanities-xi-lund-2024/) (Lund University).
 - 12 September 2024, Keynote lecture 'When Literacy Goes Digital: Rethinking the Ethics and Politics of Digitisation' at [Digital History Switzerland 2024](https://digihistch24.github.io/book-of-abstracts/submissions/keynote/).
 See [abstract](https://digihistch24.github.io/book-of-abstracts/submissions/keynote/).